James Fynn: Military service

+After recovering from wounds, Fynn was sent in the autumn of 1915 to the Mediterranean with a draft of reinforcements, to the 4th (Service) Battalion, the last unit on his medal roll entry.
+The draft, commanded by Captain Cahusac, of two more officers, and 135 other ranks including Fynn, embarked RMS Olympic on 14 November at Liverpool, and set sail the following day.He wrote a letter to a friend in Abertillery, dated Sunday 28 November 1915, written whilst in transit to Gallipoli, on the troopship Olympic.
+They arrived at Gallipoli at the start of December.
+After the withdrawal from Gallipoli, the battalion was evacuated to Egypt.
+An eyewitness account states that Fynn worked in the Officers' Mess at Port Said in January 1916.
+The battalion redeployed to Mesopotamia, disembarking at Basra on 4 March 1916.
+He acted as orderly to the battalion's commanding officer, Lieutenant Colonel C. E. Kitchin.
+Fynn kept a diary during 1916.
+It has survived, and was handed over to the town in 1966.
+It is currently in the custody of Bodmin Town Museum.

-It was on 9 April 1916 at Sanna-i-Yat, Mesopotamia (now Iraq), that 22-year-old Private Fynn earned the Victoria Cross for his bravery.
+It was on 9 April 1916 at Sanna-i-Yat, during the Mesopotamian campaign (in Iraq), that 22-year-old Private Fynn earned the Victoria Cross for his bravery.

-Fynn was decorated with the ribbon of the VC by Lt Gen Sir Stanley Maude at Amara on 5 November 1916.
+Fynn was decorated with the ribbon of the VC by Lt Gen Sir Frederick Stanley Maude at Amara on 5 November 1916.
 On 29 March 1917 he was wounded in the leg in an engagement at Marl Plain, 50 miles north of Baghdad.
 He was taken by stretcher to the field ambulance the next day, but on the way he was struck in the side by another bullet, which proved fatal.

 The VC was presented to his father at a public investiture in Hyde Park on 2 June 1917 by King George V.

-Fynn was also mentioned in dispatches (London Gazette, 19 October 1916).
+Fynn was also mentioned in despatches (London Gazette, 19 October 1916).
 He was awarded the Serbian Cross of the Karageorge (1st Class) with swords (London Gazette, 15 February 1917).

 Legacy

-His memorial at Basra, Iraq can be found at panel numbers 16 and 32 on the Basra Memorial which was originally sited within Basra War Cemetery.
+His memorial at Basra, Iraq, can be found at panel numbers 16 and 32 on the Basra Memorial which was originally sited within Basra War Cemetery.
+Whilst his body was never returned to Cornwall he is remembered on his father's headstone in Bodmin Cemetery.

-In 1966, Fynn was also remembered at his home town of Bodmin when an estate was named "Finn VC Estate" in his honour.
+In 1966, Fynn was also remembered at his home town of Bodmin when a housing estate, built over the family home at Downing Street was named "Finn VC Estate" in his honour.

 A plaque commemorating the event was unveiled, and can be seen opposite the old library in Bodmin.
-His VC was donated to the town council but is not on public display.
+His VC was donated to the town council on 16 February 1954 but is not on public display.
+As of 2005 his VC was securely stored in a bank vault, and there was a replica of it on display in Bodmin Town Museum.

-Whilst his body was never returned to Cornwall he is remembered on his father's headstone in Bodmin Cemetery.